Learn everything you need to know about bankruptcy and losing retirement savings.

 Social security payments, for example, are safe in bankruptcy until they reach your bank account.
 Non-retirement accounts are not exempt from bankruptcy in Florida, so while the Ch.
 7 Trustee cannot garnish or take away your social security benefits or income, he or she may be able to take the money once it is in your account and mixed or “commingled” with other funds.

-Can this money be protected once it’s in the bank account?
+Is this money prodected once it’s in the bank account?

 Yes.
 If you maintain an account whose only funds are sourced from your Social Security benefits or income and every dollar can be traced to a benefits deposit from the government, then the money in the account should be exempt.
 Based on your specific situation, your bankruptcy attorney can advise you on how to best protect your social security income.